How to Start a Tech Sales Career Without Experience in 2025

 How CourseCareers Trains You to Break Into Tech Sales

-CourseCareers replaces trial and error with a structured, self-paced program that teaches everything hiring managers expect from day-one SDRs, from sales fundamentals and prospecting systems through CRM mastery and qualification frameworks.
+CourseCareers offers a structured, self-paced program focused on what entry-level SDRs are expected to know.
 The course is divided into three sections: Skills Training, Final Exam, and Career Launchpad.
-Students first complete lessons and exercises covering sales foundations, prospecting frameworks, cold calling and emailing techniques, CRM and tech stack training, discovery and qualification methods, and communication strategies inspired by proven sales books.
-After mastering these skills, students take a proctored final exam that unlocks the Career Launchpad section, where they learn to optimize their resume and LinkedIn, pitch themselves effectively to employers, and turn interviews into job offers using proven outreach strategies.
-The entire program is self-paced, with most students finishing in one to three months depending on their schedule and commitment level.
+Graduates complete lessons and exercises covering sales foundations, prospecting, cold calling and emailing, CRM tools, discovery and qualification frameworks, and professional communication.
+After completing the Skills Training section, graduates take a final exam that unlocks the Career Launchpad.
+In the Career Launchpad section, they learn how to pitch themselves to employers, optimize their resume and LinkedIn profile, and turn interviews into offers using targeted, relationship-based outreach.
+Most graduates complete the course in one to three months, depending on their schedule.

 How CourseCareers Helps You Land Your First Role